encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

 # Tutorial 6 - ViewSets & Routers

-REST framework includes an abstraction for dealing with `ViewSets`, that allows the developer to concentrate on modelling the state and interactions of the API, and leave the URL construction to be handled automatically, based on common conventions.
+REST framework includes an abstraction for dealing with `ViewSets`, that allows the developer to concentrate on modeling the state and interactions of the API, and leave the URL construction to be handled automatically, based on common conventions.

 `ViewSet` classes are almost the same thing as `View` classes, except that they provide operations such as `read`, or `update`, and not method handlers such as `get` or `put`.